maverickwoo/qira-docker/README.md

 ## Stopping the Container

-After you are done with a docker container, you can kill it by:
+After you are done with a Docker container, you can kill it by `docker rm`.
+With our example, this would be:

 ```bash
 $ docker rm -f 9098